ironcore-dev/ironcore/docs/development/contribution.md

 git remote add upstream git@github.com:onmetal/onmetal-api.git
 ```

-* Create a feature branch from the `main` branch and, if needed, rebase to the current `main` branch before submitting
+* Create a branch from the `main`  using 'git checkout' command.
-your pull request.
-If it doesn't merge cleanly with `main` you may be asked to rebase your changes.
+> Note:  If needed, rebase to the current `main` branch before submitting  your pull request.
+If it doesn't merge properly  with `main` you may be asked to rebase your changes.

 ```shell
 git checkout -b my_feature